dotnet/llilc/Documentation/llilc-gc.md

-# GC Support in LLVM MSILC
+# GC Support in LLILC

-This page describes the functional requirements for supporting the [CoreCLR](https://github.com/dotnet/coreclr) GC in the LLVM-MSILC codebase, the GC support currently offered by [LLVM](http://llvm.org), the problems that arise mapping the CoreCLR requirements onto what LLVM supports, and suggested plans for building out functionality in LLVM-MSILC.
+This page describes the functional requirements for supporting the [CoreCLR](https://github.com/dotnet/coreclr) GC in the LLILC codebase, the GC support currently offered by [LLVM](http://llvm.org), the problems that arise mapping the CoreCLR requirements onto what LLVM supports, and suggested plans for building out functionality in LLILC.

 ## CoreCLR Requirements